 Balancing Energy Power Schedule

 For performance measurement purposes, ERCOT shall calculate for each QSE the Balancing Energy power schedule for the expected power resulting from the change in deployment of Balancing Energy Service.
+The Balancing Energy power schedule will begin five (5) minutes prior to the target interval and will ramp to the new deployment level at a fixed ramp period.

+PIP110: When the system accommodates the specified bid rate: the following should replace the last sentence above:

 The Balancing Energy power schedule will begin five (5) minutes prior to the target interval and will ramp to the new deployment level at the ramp rate specified in the bid.

 Schedule Control Error